 1)- Service Description.

 Service Description is the information to identify a service the Service Parameters are applied to.
-The Service Description in the AF request can be represented by the combination of DNN and S-NSSAI, an AF-Service-Identifier or an application identifier.
+The Service Description in the AF request can be represented by the combination of DNN and S-NSSAI, an AF-Service-Identifier or an Application Identifier.

 2) Service Parameters.